ESL Frequently Asked Questions

 How do I sign up for classes?

-After testing, you will be given an appointment to meet with an ESL advisor who will recommend the appropriate classes and you will be sent an invitation to a one-stop registration session for registration and student orientation.
+After testing, you will be given an appointment to meet with an ESL advisor who will recommend the appropriate classes.

 When can I start classes?